The Smart Home — A Passing Fad or Here to Stay?

 Turning Your Home into a Smart Home

-A lot of people think that turning their home into a smart home would be an expensive endeavor, but thanks to modern technology, it doesn’t have to be.
+A lot of people think that turning their home into a smart home would be an expensive endeavor, but thanks to modern technology and professional installers (like a crestron distributor), it doesn’t have to be.
 Many people have heard of the Nest, for example, a “learning thermostat” that helps to give you more control over how you’re heating and cooling your home.
 This is not only affordable, sleek technology that can be incorporated into existing homes, but it’s becoming more and more common as time goes on.

 The Nest is an impressive tool, but it just scratches the surface of what’s possible.
 The Ecobee3 thermostat is quickly gaining attention as well, as are the many energy monitoring products from Leviton.
 The “connected home” concept revolves around utilizing products that work in tandem with one another, creating a living space that effectively runs itself.
 A smart home, then, is not a thing of the future, but of the present.